seenusnehil/Machine-Learning-Journey/Useful Articles/list-of-articles.md

 # List of all the important articles
 As a part of my 365 days of ML, this file will contain all the important articles link that I have read and found it useful, I hope you'll find it helpful too.
-The articles will be related to Machine Learning, Artificial Intelligence,
+The articles will be related to Machine Learning, Artificial Intelligence.

 You can find ***Snehil Seenu*** [here](https://twitter.com/SnehilSeenu)